erathorn/MCPhyloTree.jl/docs/src/basics.md

 # Basics

-This section provides an overview over the basic functionlities offered.
+This section provides an overview over the basic functionalities offered.

+When building / modifying trees with methods like *add_child!* or *insert_node!*, it might be necessarry to run *initialize_tree!* or *update_tree!* to ensure the nodes remain /are initialized.

+**WARNING**: Do not run *initialize_tree!* after changing a tree, if you rely on the num field of the nodes to identify them.
+The same applies to the method *number_nodes* that is called in *initalize_tree*.
 ## Basic Tree Functionalities

 ```@autodocs